wildone/synology-power-manager-nut-ecoflow/README.md

 - GitHub Actions workflow (`.github/workflows/build-package.yml`) builds and archives the `.spk` on every push/tag.

 Contributions welcome—please document any script changes in `synology/README.md` to keep the manual and packaged behaviours in sync.

+## Bonus: Legacy Synology Packages

+If Synology has deprecated a package that you still need (for example, certain UPS/driver utilities referenced in the EcoFlow manuals), archived builds remain available at the Synology package archive: <https://archive.synology.com/download/Package>.\[ [source](https://archive.synology.com/download/Package) ]